 “We have been consistently impressed by Femi and Ope, who exemplify the entrepreneurialism and innovation we see across the African continent”.

-Furthermore, the healthtech company will expand into new markets.
-Reliance Health plans to enter three countries before the end of this year, with Egypt at top of that list, it’s already hiring a country manager to launch by mid this year.
+Furthermore, the health-tech company will expand into new markets.
+Reliance Health plans to enter three countries before the end of this year, with Egypt at the top of that list, it’s already hiring a country manager to launch by mid this year.

-- What’s view over healthtech noting the pandemic?
+- What’s your view on health noting the pandemic?